oarevalo/ColdBricks/trunk/readme.txt

 Since the sites created and managed by ColdBricks rely on the HomePortals engine to function, ColdBricks itself has a very small footprint in your server (around 15mb including the data directory).
 Additional requirements:
-- Adobe ColdFusion server (version 7 and up), Railo 2.0, BlueDragon 7, OpenBlueDragon (*)
+- Adobe ColdFusion server (version 7 and up), Railo 2 and up, BlueDragon 7, OpenBlueDragon (*)
 - HomePortals Framework (version 3) - optionally included in the ColdBricks distribution package
 - ColdBricks can be deployed on any of the ColdFusion supported platforms.